-The Directives main task is to establish rules for the acceptance of professional qualifications within the EU Member States.89 This means that the Directive 2005/36 gives EU citizens the right to pursuit their profession, that they have been granted in one Member State, to be able to pursuit that same profession in another Member State.90 There are some specific requirements for different professions, and those are presented in the Directives Annexes.
-The Directive requires that there needs to be "in any case minimum training conditions for certain profession".91 Requirements for professions covered by the general system should be presented by the Member State, but those requirements can not be awarded only by the national educational system, while the person has already been awarded those in a host Member States requirements and assess whether they can correspondence those requirements and to provide education that corresponds the host Member States requirements.
-Meaning that collaboration between the Member State is extremely important.
+The Directives main task is to establish rules for the acceptance of professional qualifications within the EU Member States.
+89 This means that the Directive 2005/36 gives EU citizens the right to pursuit their profession, that they have been granted in one Member State, to be able to pursuit that same profession in another Member State.
+90 There are some specific requirements for different professions, and those are presented in the Directives Annexes.
+The Directive requires that there needs to be 'in any case minimum training conditions for certain profession'.
+91 Requirements for professions covered by the general system should be presented by the Member State, but those requirements can not be awarded only by the national educational system, while the person has already been awarded those in a host Member State.
+92 This means that all of the Member States need to take into account the other Member States requirements and assess whether they can correspondence those requirements and to provide education that corresponds the host Member States requirements.
+Meaning that collaboration between the Member States is extremely important.
 It enables EU citizens to use a profession awarded in one Member State in a host Member State as well and without discrimination based on the nationality of the person or the diploma.